manikandan-ravikiran/offensive-words/README.md

 # offensive-words
-Wordlist used for offensive language identification
+Wordlist used for offensive language identification.
+We will soon add the list of words here.